enegalan/logget/README.md

 # logget

-A command-line tool similar to `curl` that extracts browser logs and network data from web pages using an embedded Chromium browser.
+A command-line tool to extract browser logs and network data from web pages using an embedded Chromium browser.

 ## Features